-The table 2.6 shows a comparison between the different solutions encountered.
-Reinforcing the idea and the mobile operating system’s market share, presented in subsection 2.5, only three of the sixteen solutions analyzed in this dissertation had an IoS version and the ones who had, still had an Android version as well.
+The table 2.6 shows a comparison between the different encountered solutions.
+Reinforcing the idea and the mobile operating system’s market share, presented in subsection 2.5, only four of the sixteen solutions analyzed in this work had an iOS version and the ones who had, also had an Android version as well.
 The remaining solutions were developed exclusively for the Android OS.
-The POLQA column showed it’s related with voice tests and its goal is to predict speech quality by performing a digital speech signals analysis.
+The POLQA column its related with the voice tests.
+Its goal, as already referred, is to predict speech quality by performing a digital speech signals analysis.

 Not all the solutions were tested because most of them are paid.
-A special highlight given to the QualityProc android Swissqual from Rohde-Schwarz, which seemed to be one of the most complete solutions, with a suitcase for multiple devices that could be remotely controlled and supporting multiple tests for voice, video, data and messaging, beside the many also performed by other solutions.
-Testing voice quality with POLQA, PESQ or Squad08 algorithms and already giving support for devices with VoLTE capacities.
-Additionally, it had video streaming quality analysis and data information about OTT apps like Dropbox or Facebook.
-Lastly, it has more than 200 KPI’s being sent continuously to a backend system and decoding of protocol messages layers on the supported technologies: 3GPP, L2, L3, TCP/IP, IMS, and SIP.
+A special highlight given to the QualityProc android Swissqual [78] from Rohde-Schwarz, which seemed to be one of the most complete solutions, with a case for multiple devices that could be remotely controlled and supporting multiple tests for voice, video, data and messaging, beside the many also performed by other solutions.
+Additionally, it supports video streaming quality analysis and data information on OTT services like Dropbox or Facebook.
+Lastly, it generates more than 200 KPIs, sent continuously to a backend system and decodes protocol messages of various layers on the supported technologies: 3GPP, L2, L3, TCP/IP, IMS, and SIP.